 A law firm dedicated to protecting your constitutional rights

-In Georgia, a conviction for even a relatively minor drug offense can result in serious penalties, including jail time, large fines and probation.
-If you’ve been arrested for a drug crime, the experienced defense lawyers at Nicholson Phillips in Marietta can help.
-We’ve represented people throughout North Georgia since 1990, providing excellent service and personal attention to each client.
+In Tecas, a conviction for even a relatively minor drug offense can result in serious penalties, including jail time, large fines and probation.
+If you’ve been arrested for a drug crime, our experienced defense lawyers can help.
+We’ve represented people since 1990, providing excellent service and personal attention to each client.
 For the diligent guidance you need when facing serious criminal charges, you can rely on our respected team of attorneys.

 Drug possession crimes

 Possessing even a small amount of illegal substances comes with some hefty consequences, not to mention the social stigma you must deal with as a convicted drug offender.
 You may face a sentence of two to 15 years in prison for first-offense possession of narcotics including:

 Possession of non-prescribed steroids is a felony punishable by one to five years of incarceration.
 A conviction for possession of a controlled medication, such as Klonopin or Rohypnol, without a prescription may result in one to 10 years in prison.

 Marijuana is illegal to possess for recreational use in Texas.
 Penalties as follows:

 Two ounces or less.
 The offense is a Class B misdemeanor, and penalties include up to 180 days in jail, a fine of as much as $2,000, or both.